airther/sirupsen.github.io/_posts/2013-09-08-letterpress.md

 ## Benchmarks

-I made a few small optimizations to the Trie showed here to make it faster.
+I made a [few small optimizations to the trie](https://gist.github.com/Sirupsen/6481936) showed here to make it faster.
 There's still plenty of things that could be done to make it faster, such as concurrent searching, and there's probably a bunch of things that can be found profiling.
-Either way, it's clear that it is much faster to use a Trie over the naive methods presented earlier.
+Either way, it's clear that it is much faster to use a trie over the naive methods presented earlier.
 The trie uses a lot of memory, this could be optimized by converting it into a [radix tree](http://en.wikipedia.org/wiki/Radix_tree), which could also yield small